Freedom To Operate

 FREEDOM TO OPERATE SEARCHING AND ANALYSIS

-If the patent search reveals that one or more patents do limit a company’s freedom to operate, the company must decide how to proceed.
+If the patent search reveals that one or more patents limit a company’s freedom to operate, the company must decide how to proceed.
 Assuming that the blocking patent is valid, options include:

 CHOOSING THE RIGHT PATH